-Julie Gallup is in her 13th season as the Head Coach of the Southern Miss women's golf program.
-Last season, she led the Lady Eagles to a 10th-place finish in the Conference USA Championship, while leading the team to Top Ten finishes in seven of nine tournaments.
+Julie Gallup is in her 15th season as the Head Coach of the Southern Miss women’s golf program.
+Last season, she led the Lady Eagles to a seventh-place finish in the Conference USA Championship, while leading the team to the Lady Eagle Invitational title and Top Ten finishes in six of 10 tournaments.

-During her 12 seasons, the women's team has set records in 18, 36 and 54 hole team score and Gallup has coached individuals to those same records.
-Coach Gallup has also coached eight NGCA Academic All-American selections and six All-Conference performers.
+During her 14 seasons, the women’s team has set records in 18, 36 and 54 hole team score and Gallup has coached individuals to those same records.
+Coach Gallup has also coached 11 NGCA Academic All-American selections and seven All-Conference performers.

 Gallup came to Southern Miss from East Tennessee State, where she was the head coach for the 1999-2000 seasons.
 While at ETSU, the team improved its average by over a dozen shots and finished in the top eight in every tournament.

 Prior to coaching at East Tennessee State, Gallup served as a golf instructor at numerous golf schools along the eastern seaboard, including the Bill Skelley Golf School in Florida.
 Gallup has three years of playing experience on different tours in the country, including the LPGA Tour in 1997.